rambaut/binlorry/README.md

                            to be in the read headers).
 This can also include a file and line number to improve performance.
 Assumes read name is first column of the csv.'
   -o OUTPUT, --output OUTPUT
-                          Output filename (or filename prefix) -v VERBOSITY, --verbosity VERBOSITY
+                          Output filename (or filename prefix) -r REPORT, --out-report REPORT
+                          Output a subsetted csv report along with the fastq.
+(Default: False) Only implemented for use in conjunction with -t option.
+  -v VERBOSITY, --verbosity VERBOSITY
                           Level of progress information: 0 = none, 1 = some, 2
                           = lots, 3 = full - output will go to stdout if reads